Enter your postcode to find your nearest store to have a face-to-face chat!

 About the OptimalMe study

-Find out more information about the OptimalMe study and whether it works for you.
+Find out more information about the OptimalMe research study.

-Many women worry about weight gain during pregnancy, which is why this complimentary study has been specially designed to provide respectful, supportive, and evidence-based health guidance that is tailored to you.
+Many women worry about weight gain during pregnancy, which is why the OptimalMe study was specially designed to provide respectful, supportive, and evidence-based health guidance tailored to each individual.

-To help optimise your health and support you to feel your best, OptimalMe provides personalised, evidence-based dietary and exercise information to help you stay physically active and achieve a healthy weight before, during and after your pregnancy.
-To support your baby's healthy development, OptimalMe offers essential pre-pregnancy information on medical screening and vaccinations, smoking and alcohol intake, and diet and exercise.
-Importantly, our team of qualified health professionals will be available to provide one-on-one information and guidance each step of the way.
+To help optimise each trial participant's health and support them to feel their best, OptimalMe provided personalised, evidence-based dietary and exercise information to help them stay physically active and achieve a healthy weight before, during and after their pregnancy.
+To support their baby's healthy development, OptimalMe also offered essential pre-pregnancy information on medical screening and vaccinations, smoking and alcohol intake, and diet and exercise.
+Importantly, our team of qualified health professionals were available to provide one-on-one information and guidance each step of the way.

 Whether you are planning to conceive, currently pregnant or have a young family, you probably have plenty of questions about COVID-19.
 Any respiratory illness (such as influenza) can cause serious complications for pregnancy, so it is advised that pregnant women take extra precautions in practising good hand hygiene and social distancing to reduce the risk of getting COVID-19.The OptimalMe study is delivered both over the phone and online.
 Therefore, physical contact is not required to participate in the study.